Raghunath Singh Bahadur: Political career

 He contested the 1957 Indian general election to the Lok Sabha as an independent candidate from Barmer.
 He won the seat by securing 79,317 votes.

 Charity work

 Raghunath had supported poor cultivators by providing fodder, seed, and easy credit, and assisted orphaned students with food, clothing, and books.

 Personal interests

 Raghunath was fond of riding, swimming, badminton, tennis, hiking, shooting, and dairy farming.
 He actively promoted Hindu–Muslim amity.

 Death

-He died on 28 February 1982 and was succeeded by his son, Brijraj Singh, to his titles.
+He died on 28 February 1982.